|

 7. Deposit:

-we have agreed on a date for the
+agreeing on a date for the

-concert - and I hold that date
+concert, I will hold that date

-you to send me up to 1/3 of the
+allowing you time to send me 1/2

-regular ol' personal check.
-The
+a regular ol' personal check is

-night of the concert.
+to me in cash the night of the

 |